 When you are ready to drive, turn the mode selector switch to "Drive," pull the enable trigger, and after a few seconds, push the joystick in the direction you want to go.
 With proportional drive, you can go fast or slow in any directional track.
 For convenience, the HB-1230 has a unique feature that allows you to turn the machine right by moving the joystick to the right and the same thing for moving to the left.

-WARNING: Extension cords should never be tied to the platform because if you pull away while tied, you can topple the machine and lead to serious injury or damage.
+WARNING: Extension cords should never be tied to the platform.
+If you move the machine with an extension cord tied on it, the machine can topple and lead to serious injury or damage.